mcook42/Virtual-World-for-Reddit/Source/UnityDemo/README.md

 - switch scenes

--Create text that is blocked by other objects.
+- Create text that is blocked by other objects.

 - connect to Reddit with RedditSharp (Currently in progress.
 To access this features use the menu item RedditSharp.)